Person in contamination suit with clipboard in front of a large segmented mirror.

 Power Spectrum Vibration Response Analysis with Normal Modes

-• automotive – noise, vibration, harshness
+• automotive – noise, vibration, and harshness

 • civil engineering – seismic response